Vertical Federated Learning: Concepts, Advances and Challenges: Open Challenges and Future Direction

 \textbf{Interoperability.} Thanks to the rapid development of efficient privacy-preserving technologies in recent years, more and more VFL projects and open-sourced platforms have been developed and applied in real-world scenarios, connecting data silos in various industries.
 However, the lack of interoperability of existing frameworks has become a new pain point for its industrial growth.
 Different platforms adopt different sets of secure computation and privacy-preserving training protocols, making cross-platform collaboration difficult and turning data silos into platform silos.
 One possible route to solve this challenge is to enforce the interoperability of platforms by developing algorithm and architecture standards so that platforms can connect with others more readily.
 Another route is to develop seed projects to support fundamental functionalities and modules for interoperability as a plug-in tool for diverse platforms.

 \textbf{Trustworthy VFL.} To be trustworthy, VFL frameworks must appropriately reflect characteristics such as privacy and security, effectiveness, efficiency, fairness, explainability, robustness, and verifiability.
 Data needs to be protected in transit and at rest with clear security and privacy definitions and scopes.
 Despite recent research efforts on this subject, there is still a lack of universally effective defense strategies that are lossless and highly efficient.
 The trade-off between utility-privacy-efficiency~\cite{zhang2022tradeoff} is still the focus of future studies.
+Applying multi-objective optimization techniques~\cite{kang2023optimizing} in VFLow is a promising research direction towards trustworthy VFL~\cite{ren2023secureboost}.
 In addition, the path toward a trustworthy FL framework is for the trained models to be verifiable and auditable.
-One possible route is for the released trained models in VFL to be protected by verifiable intellectual property (IP) protection methods~\cite{li2022fedipr} in an efficient manner to prevent malicious IP attacks while fulfilling privacy requirements.
+One possible route is for the released trained models in VFL to be protected by verifiable intellectual property (IP) protection methods~\cite{li2022fedipr} in an efficient manner to prevent malicious IP attacks while fulfilling privacy requirements. {Blockchain is leveraged to address the issue that a vanilla FL framework heavily relies on a central server, which means the system is vulnerable to this party's mal-behavior.
+How to integrate Blockchain into VFL frameworks to improve the overall security and robustness is an interesting future direction.}

 \textbf{Automated and Blockchained VFL.} Automated machine learning (AutoML) is of great interest in alleviating human effort and achieving satisfactory model performance \cite{yao2018taking}.
-Liang et al.~\cite{liang2021selfsupervised} proposed Vertical Federated Neural Architecture Search that learns individual model architecture for each client. \cite{zhu2021federatedNASbook} discussed challenges in applying NAS to VFL under encryption.
-For VFL, participants without labels can not perform individual training or evaluation locally, thus their hyperparameters are nested in the collaborative training.
-This unique setting makes autoML in VFL more challenging.
-Blockchain is leveraged to address the fact that a vanila FL frame work heavily relies on a central server, which means the system is vulnerable to this party's mal-behavior.
-By utilizing blockchain, exchanging parties' local model updates is made possible on this network without the need of a central server.
-How to integrate blockchain to VFL frameworks to improve the overall security and robustness is an interesting future direction.
+Liang et al.~\cite{liang2021selfsupervised} proposed a Vertical Federated Neural Architecture Search that learns individual model architecture for each client. \cite{zhu2021federatedNASbook} discussed challenges in applying NAS to VFL under encryption.
+For VFL, participants without labels can not perform individual training or evaluation locally.
+Thus, their hyperparameters are nested in the collaborative training.
+This unique setting makes AutoML in VFL more challenging.
+Blockchain is leveraged to address the issue that a vanilla FL framework heavily relies on a central server, which may lead to a single point of failure or privacy vulnerabilities.
+By utilizing Blockchain, participating parties can exchange their model updates in a decentralized and verifiable manner.
+How to integrate Blockchain into VFL frameworks to improve the overall security and robustness is an interesting future direction.